zpneal/grand-site/contents/team.md

 <p>&nbsp;</p>

 ## GRAND Consortium
-The GRAND Consortium includes network scholars who have participated in the development of GRAND, and who have endorsed the use of these guidelines in network research.
+The GRAND Consortium includes **118** network scholars who have participated in the development of GRAND, and who have endorsed the use of these guidelines in network research.
 To endorse GRAND and join the consortium, please contact <zpneal@msu.edu>.

-As of **9 June 2026**, the Consortium included **112** members:

 <details>
   <summary>Click here for a list of GRAND Consortium Members</summary>